rudiansahganteng/cyber-prevention-tool/readme-eng.md

 This project is licensed under **Internal Use Only**.

-⚠️ **Important**: This platform is designed exclusively for internal corporate use for cybersecurity training purposes.
+ **Important**: This platform is designed exclusively for internal corporate use for cybersecurity training purposes.
 Any malicious use is strictly prohibited and may result in legal prosecution.

 ### Terms of Use
-- ✅ Internal employee training
+- For Internal employee training
-- ✅ Authorized security testing
+- For Authorized security testing
-- ✅ Internal security audits
+- For Internal security audits
-- ❌ Real phishing attacks
+- Don't for Real phishing attacks
-- ❌ Unauthorized commercial use
+- Don't for Unauthorized commercial use
-- ❌ Malicious distribution
+- Don't for Malicious distribution

 See full license details in:
 - [English License](https://github.com/Reaper-Official/cyber-prevention-tool/blob/main/LICENSE)

 ---

-## 🙏 Acknowledgments
+##  Acknowledgments

-- **Google Gemini AI** for artificial intelligence
+- **Google Gemini AI** for artificial intelligence or another AI model
 - **React Team** for the frontend framework
 - **Node.js Community** for the backend ecosystem
 - **PostgreSQL** for the database